Chris Christie checks into hospital as a precaution after positive Covid-19 test - KVIA

 Former New Jersey Gov. Chris Christie told CNN he checked himself into a hospital Saturday afternoon as a precautionary measure after announcing earlier in the day that he had tested positive for Covid-19.

 Christie, who suffers from asthma, said in consultation with his doctor he decided it was best to be monitored in the hospital.
-He said he has a slight fever and is achy but felt well enough to drive himself to the hospital, Christie told CNN by phone from the hospital.
+He said he has a slight fever and is achy but felt well enough to drive himself to the hospital, Christie told CNN by phone from the hospital on Saturday.

-Though he said his breathing is fine, he started a course of the Covid-19 treatment remdesivir after being admitted, Christie said.
+Though he said his breathing is fine, he started a course of the Covid-19 treatment remdesivir after being admitted.

 Christie, who helped President Donald Trump prepare for the first presidential debate earlier this week, announced on Twitter earlier Saturday that he had tested positive.

-Note: This story has been updated with news that former New Jersey Gov. Chris Christie checked into a hospital and a statement from Gov. Phil Murphy.